alexmelekhin/bevplace_python/docs/cli_localize.md

 - Exactly one of `--pcd` or `--bin` must be provided.
 - `--db` points to an index directory created by `bevplace index build`.
 - `--map-dir` is required only when `--estimate-pose` is used so we can load the matched reference cloud identified in `items.jsonl`.
+  - If the index was built with `--store-locals`, `--map-dir` is not required: the tool will load stored REM locals from the index directory.

 ## Options